Staff wellbeing

 Training

-• Identifying a staff member with responsibility for staff wellbeing and allocating time for training in the role.
+• Identifying a staff member with responsibility for staff wellbeing with allocated time for training in the role shows a commitment to whole school wellbeing.

-• Using feedback from confidential whole school reviews to identify whole school training that can support wellbeing.
+• Use feedback from confidential whole school reviews to identify whole school training that can support wellbeing.

 • Use staff appraisal to identify targeted training and support.